sourcegraph/handbook/content/engineering/hiring/software-engineer-pairing-exercise.md

 **For the engineer leading this interview:** Pair as if you are working with a colleague, not evaluating a candidate.
 Work together.
 Offer help if the candidate gets stuck.
 It's totally fine if a candidate doesn't know something or wants to look something up.
 In short: if it's cool for a teammate to do, it's cool for the candidate to do.

-Also, have the candidate drive first, and aim for driving maybe 25% of the time.

 Finally, save the last 10 minutes of the interview for any Q&A the candidate might have.
+(No need to finish up that last task; just stop coding.)

 **For the engineer observing:** Pay close attention to the items we are looking for, listed above.
 Don't get sucked into the exercise itself, or offer ideas/solutions/feedback.
 The observer should be as invisible as possible outside of the inital introductions and the final 10 minutes.